-CG 698 - Internship and Seminar in School Counseling 3-6 cr hrs The internship is a capstone experience designed to provide school counseling students opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
+The internship is a capstone experience designed to provide school counseling candidates opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
 Interns take on role(s) of a guidance counselor at their school site(s).
 They will engage in a full range of activities including student planning, implementation of a guidance curriculum, individual and group counseling, services for the disabled, and staff development.
 Six hundred on-site clock hours are required; and supervision is provided through scheduled professional seminars and field supervision on the school site.
 Pass/Fail grade.

-CG 699 - Internship and Seminar in Mental Health Counseling 3-6 cr hrs
+CG 699 - Internship and Seminar in Mental Health Counseling 3-6 cr

-This internship is a capstone experience designed to provide mental health counseling students opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
+This internship is a capstone experience designed to provide clinical mental health counseling candidates opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
 Interns take on the role(s) of a counselor at their placement site(s).
 They will engage in a full range of activities, including intake, assessment, diagnosis, and individual and group counseling.
 Six hundred on-site clock hours are required, and weekly faculty supervision is provided on an individual and group basis, as well as on-site supervision by an appropriately credentialed practitioner.
 Pass/Fail grade.